farhan0304/Quiz-API/README.md

 # Quiz API

 A basic API for managing a quiz, allowing you to add new questions and fetch questions.
-You can use this API to make your own personal project like quiz application.
+You can use this API in your personal project like quiz application.

 ## Routes and Endpoints